Woutitit/woutitit.github.io/articles/how-to-unmud.md

 Other things like panning and other stuff described in this article will also work of course.

-## Be aware with funky harmonies
+## Be aware of funky harmonies and rich timbres
+> See "sound fundamentals" for a bit of a primer on this one.

-What I mean by that is that anything more than a fifth in terms of harmony should be used strategically.
+What I mean by that is that anything more than an octave or fifth in terms of harmony should be used strategically.
 This is because of harmonics and again the frequency range.

+For example,with  a saw wave (a patch that is harmonically rich so a good example), a C5 and C6 sound super clean together, right?
+In fact, even in the low-end C2 and C3 still sound kind of super clean.
+This is because all their harmonics overlap so essentialy the octave harmony above isn't adding more mud than the single tone would have.
+The only way it's adding a tad of extra mud is because it essentially acts as amplication of the harmonics of the lower tone (especially the first-order harmonics since the fundamental is equal to the first harmonics of the lower tone and its first harmonics are rich too).

+You can do the same with C5 and G5, the fifth interval.
+This time it sounds a bit more muddy if you will but still super clean.
+Again, this is because they have a lot of overlapping frequencies, especially in the first-order harmonics where it's most audible and prominent (and thus most important in terms of not muddying).
+You can play this in C2 and G2.
+Now you'll probably hear the mud a bit but you'll also still hear it's clean.
+So with fifths, low-ish your're also still kind of safe but less so in terms of mud.

+And thus we come to thirds and beyond.
+Again, in the C5-E5 range you might still hear it as clean and stuff but you can also kind of hear how it's less clean, especially if it's played in the C2-E2 range.
+This is because the root and third don't have as much overlapping harmonics (in the beginning) as the root and octave had or the root and fifth.
+So essentially there will be added harmonics quiet from the start (and also the third is very close to the root so that's also already ann issue there).
+In the low-end the problem becomes is that rather than having the same harmonics mostly just amplified, we have quiet a few extra harmonics because of the third in a very tiny space that is the low-end.
+Add a fifth on top of that and you'll have even more crowding (as now the third beats against the root and the fifth).

+It's basically just amplifying the harmonics of the bottom tone (which, sure, also causes a bit of mud if it's in the low-end).

 For example, play a C1 and D1 together and it will sound muddy.
 Play a C6 and D6 together and it sounds less muddy despite it being both a whole tone apart.

-For example, play a triad
+## Be awa
+For example, play a triad choose sounds with not too much first harmonics then or? and or ott them and eq them and stuff to make the first harmonics less in volume

 ## Cut down on the stereo
 You want to be smart with your stereo imaging.
 You don